eddie-jimenez/IntuneBackup/README.md

 ## 👤 Author
 Although this script has been tested extensively and successfully, PLEASE ensure you are thoroughly testing this on your own prior to introducing this into production.
-You are free to use this script freely at your own risk.
+You are free to use this script at your own risk.
 Please credit me if you do 🙂

 **Eddie Jimenez**